EFForg/https-everywhere/doc/updateJSONSpec.md

     openssl dgst -verify pubkey.pem -signature update.json.sig update.digest

 Before you can include the contents of pubkey.pem in the extension, the header and footer must be removed so that only the key itself is present.
+This is the same as doing:

+    openssl rsa -in privkey.pem -pubout -outform DER -out pubkey.der openssl base64 -in pubkey.der -out public.key

+and then using the content of `public.key`.

 Fetching
 ========